-Publications are not stocked at the address given below.
-Requests for copies of IBM publications should be made to your IBM representative or to the IBM branch office serving your locality.
+Requests for copies of IBM publications should be made to your IBM representative or the IBM branch office serving your locality.

-A form for readers' comments has been provided at the back of this publication.
-If the form has been removed, address comments to IBM Corporation, Systems Publications, Department 27T, P.O.
+A form for readers' comments is provided at the back of this publication.
+If the form has been removed, send your comments to IBM Corporation, Systems Publications, Department 27T, P.O.
 Box 1328, Boca Raton, Florida 33432.
-IBM may use or distribute whatever information you supply in any way it believes appropriate without incurring any obligation to you.
+Comments become the property of IBM.

-©Copyright International Business Machines Corporation 1976,1977
+©Copyright International Business Machines Corporation 1976, 1977